getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 a[Symbol.iterator];			// native function
 ```

 The specification uses the `@@` prefix notation to refer to the built-in symbols, the most common ones being: `@@iterator`, `@@toStringTag`, `@@toPrimitive`.
 Several others are defined as well, though they probably won't be used as often.

-See "Built-in Object Symbols" in Chapter 7 for detailed information about how these are used for metaprogramming purposes.
+**Note:** See "Well Known Symbols" in Chapter 7 for detailed information about how these built-in symbols are used for meta programming purposes.

 ## Review